dipoahmed018/SimpleAdmin/README.md

 ## Requirements

--PHP8, Node JS, MYSQL,
+PHP8, Node JS, MYSQL,

 ## Installation

-First create a .env file at the project root directory and copy all from .env.example file Here You can edit your server information example. your MYSQL server credentials.
+First create a .env file at the project root directory and copy all text from .env.example file, Here You can edit your server configuration example. your MYSQL server credentials.

 Open A terminan to the project directory And run